awsdocs/aws-cpp-developer-guide/doc_source/client-config.rst

 httpLibOverride
     Override the http implementation the default factory returns.
     The default HTTP client for Windows is WinHTTP.
 The default HTTP client for all other platforms is curl.

 followRedirects
-    If set to true the http stack will follow 300 redirect codes
+    If set to true the HTTP stack will follow 300 redirect codes.